 Fingers crossed, we're on the home stretch of the COVID-19 pandemic.
 It's been a long year, and we're all anxious to get back to everyday life and worry-free traveling!
 While Bozeman is an excellent place to social distance, we still need to work together to mitigate the spread of the virus until vaccinations are available for everyone.
 It's shaping up to be a big summer with lots of visitors here in Bozeman.
 Vacations are booking up, and events such as graduation parties and weddings can commence again.
 So, it's important to be informed about the status of COVID-19 and local regulations as you plan your visit to Bozeman, Montana this summer.

-All national parks have a mask mandate, including Yellowstone National Park.
-Yellowstone is preparing for a busy season, but the staff has had a year to refine their protocol, and they have robust mitigation procedures in place.
-They are hoping to have all permanent frontline workers vaccinated by April 2021.
+According to the National Park Service, "Consistent with CDC recommendations, people who are not fully vaccinated (less than 2 weeks past your final dose) must continue to wear masks indoors and in crowded outdoor spaces."
+Yellowstone National Park is preparing for a busy season, but the staff has had a year to refine their protocol, and they have robust mitigation procedures in place.
+They are currently working to vaccinate all permanent frontline workers who chose to do so.

 Other Local Regulations

-The Emergency Rule for Quarantine and Isolation is still in effect.
-The order requires people who have tested positive for COVID-19 to stay at home and those identified by the Health Department as close contacts to also stay at home.
+The Emergency Rule for Quarantine and Isolation is no long in effect.
 As always, if you aren't feeling well, it's best not to travel.

 Cases in our county

 Gallatin County is seeing some improvement in COVID-19, with a reduced number of cases.
-Currently, vaccinations are in Phase 1B+, which includes people aged 60+, and those with elevated risk for COVID-19 complications.
+Currently, vaccinations are readily available to anyone 12 and older.
 If you fall ill while traveling in Gallatin County, you can find testing information here.

 Ultimately, we all need to continue to do our part to Keep BZN Safe.
 Thank you for doing what you can to protect the health of Bozeman locals and visitors alike.